fjames86/cerberus/README.md

 * This was developed and tested against the Windows KDC (i.e. active directory).
 It should work with other KDCs such as MIT and Heimdal, but I've not tried.
 * Need to understand the MS-PAC structures, these contain authorization data that is likely to be very useful.
+* Need to think more clearly about how to properly handle credential caching.
+What's there at the moment is broken, I have disabled it for the moment.
+Really it should be persisted anyway (write them out to a file?).

 ## 8. License
 Licensed under the terms of the MIT license.